 Credit risk arises on the individual loans within the mortgage loan portfolio which are in turn secured on the underlying UK residential properties.
-The performance of these loans is therefore influenced by the economic background and the UK housing market; however, with a maximum loan-to-value of the original advances being 75,00% and with the mortgage portfolio having a weighted average current loan-to-value of 13.68% at 31 December 2023 (2022: 13.13%), the credit exposure is considered to be low as the value is payable on the earlier of death of the customer or the sale of the property.
-The monthly interest is considered a low credit risk as it is a short term receivable,
+The performance of these loans is therefore influenced by the economic background and the UK housing market; however, with a maximum loan-to-value of the original advances being 25,00% and with the mortgage portfolio having a weighted average current loan-to-value of 4.94% at 31 December 2023 (2022: 4.73%), the credit exposure is considered to be low as the value is payable on the earlier of death of the customer or the sale of the property.

-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and the letter of credit issued by Bank of Scotland plc (see "Liquidity risk" below).
-To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Note principal, the Note holders have no claim on the assets of Bank of Scotland plc.
+The extent to which the Company can meet its obligations to repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio, the income earned on the interest rate swap instrument and the letter of credit issued by Bank of Scotland plc (see "Liquidity risk" below).
+To the extent that this income does not provide sufficient funds to cover the repayment of the Note principal, the Note holders have no claim on the assets of Bank of Scotland plc.